conduktor/conduktor-docs/docs/platform/configuration/user-authentication.md

 #### LDAPS

-For LDAP over SSL (LDAPS) connection you have to provide a trust certificate to `conduktor-platform` using Java JKS TrustStore file.
+For LDAP over SSL (LDAPS) connection you have to provide a trusted certificate to `conduktor-platform` using Java JKS TrustStore file.
 See [SSL/TLS configuration](./ssl-tls-configuration.md) for more details.